 After a short foray into banking and conference organising, Alice spent a year sailing around the Caribbean and South American coast and has worked in travel ever since.
 Not wanting family life to restrict her own explorations she took her daughter on her first ‘work’ trip when she was a year old.

-As Head of Client Experience, Alice's primary focus is ensuring that our pre-departure traveller experience runs smoothly.
-Since joining the team she has enjoyed a wonderful family adventure in Laos and Vietnam with her then 7 and 9 year old and a trip to Sri Lanka and The Maldives that was the perfect combination of safari adventure and relaxation on the beach.
-They've also explored Indonesia taking in Bali, Java and Komodo - a holiday which included everything from active volcanoes to pristine coral reefs, and from a Hindu blessing at a sacred spring to a close encounter with the famous dragons...
-More recently, Alice was lucky enough to experience an Aqua Mekong cruise from Vietnam to Cambodia, which combines luxurious accommodation afloat with wonderful cycling and skiff adventures along the way.
+Since joining the ETG team in 2006 Alice has enjoyed a wonderful family adventure in Laos and Vietnam with her then 7 and 9 year old and a trip to Sri Lanka and The Maldives that was the perfect combination of safari adventure and relaxation on the beach.
+They've also explored Indonesia taking in Bali, Java and Komodo - a holiday which included everything from active volcanoes to pristine coral reefs, and from a Hindu blessing at a sacred spring to a close encounter with the famous dragons.
+Most recently, Alice took her family to Borneo for encounters with orangutans and headhunters - an epic holiday which nudged both teenagers and parents just a little bit out of their comfort zone!

-Laos surprised me as a very easy destination for children and yet one that gave us many opportunities for adventure and new experiences.
+Laos surprised me as a very easy destination for young children and yet one that gave us many opportunities for adventure and new experiences.

 Don't leave home without colouring pens and paper.
 Children can draw anywhere - restaurants, temples, boats, museums, airport lounges...no batteries required!